 No win, no fee

 This gives passengers the right to claim flight delay compensation, Qantas Airways cancellation compensation, or overbooking compensation if Qantas Airways is responsible for the issue.
+That's in addition to their rights to a flight refund.

 As you might expect with any law, there are exceptions and special circumstances that can affect how much compensation is owed in every individual case.
 AirHelp makes it simple to check what you’re owed with our free compensation calculator.